stsiwo/ddd_concept/README.md

     a single functnality of your system, such as ordering, inventory, catelog)

   issue)
-    - should i use a transaction per BC
+    - should i use a transaction per BC?? ans)
-      - as DDD principle, use a transaction per Aggregate, but you may use a transaction per request.
+   - No. it should be per Aggregate. this is because an aggregate is a synonym of transcational consistency boundary, which means that a aggregate represents a doundary of transaction consistency. why? an Aggregate is designed based on its invariants (e.g., business rule that must be always consistent). so, in order to keep the invariants, we need to use a transaction to avoid the invariants from breaking. see [Aggregates](#aggregates) for more detail or textbook (Implemneting Domain Driven Design) page 354.

 ## Transactional consistency